fixture-py/fixture/docs/source/using-loadable-fixture.rst

     ...     engine=metadata.bind )
     ...

-See the `Style API`_ for all available Style objects.
+See the :mod:`Style API <fixture.style>` for all available Style objects.

 Defining a custom LoadableFixture
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~